 Athletic Training Students are covered by a blanket liability insurance policy providing \$1M/\$3M coverage.
 This policy will only cover students while serving in a role associated with the education program.
-If you choose to assist with an event outside of the education program and/or complete a summer internship that is not required for completion of the TCU Athletic Training Program, you should consider purchasing an individual liability insurance policy (See Summer Camps and Internships).
+If you choose to assist with an event outside of the education program and/or complete a summer internship that is not required for completion of the Master of Science in Athletic Training degree, you should consider purchasing an individual liability insurance policy.
 Several companies provide such policies, and students may obtain their insurance from the company of their choosing.
 The cost of insurance is variable per year depending on the insurance company.
 See the Program Director for more information about companies offering liability insurance to Athletic Training Students

 TCU Risk Management requires that all students engaged in clinical experiences and travel to off-campus sites complete both the Informed Consent and Assumption of Risk Form (Appendix F) and Student Driver Form (Appendix G).
-Athletic Training Students must complete these forms (available on Castle Branch) each academic year prior to the start of the both the fall and spring semesters.
+Athletic Training Students must complete these forms (available on Castle Branch) each academic year prior to the start of the both the fall, spring, and summer semesters.
 Completed forms should be uploaded to the student's Castle Branch account.